Review: Music of the Night's ode to Lloyd Webber is as polished as a Phantom chandelier

 Music of the Night: The Concert Tour proves that Lloyd Webber’s music, along with the lyrics of collaborators like Rice and Don Black, can stand alone, captivating and entertaining audiences without the theatrical bells and whistles.

-Presented by Sound the Alarm and created by Alan Corbishley and Frederik Robert, Music of the Night showcases four singers who perform Lloyd Webber’s most well-known songs from shows such as The Phantom of the Opera, Evita, Sunset Boulevard, Jesus Christ Superstar, Cats, Joseph and the Amazing Technicolor Dreamcoat, and Starlight Express.
+Presented by Sound the Alarm: Music/Theatre and created by Alan Corbishley and Frederik Robert, Music of the Night showcases four singers who perform Lloyd Webber’s most well-known songs from shows such as The Phantom of the Opera, Evita, Sunset Boulevard, Jesus Christ Superstar, Cats, Joseph and the Amazing Technicolor Dreamcoat, and Starlight Express.
 While the concept is simple, the experience is mesmerizing.
 Each number is performed as an excerpt from its respective show, with the singers completely immersed in the character—be it Eva Peron or Grizabella—and context of the number.
 The vocals are excellent, backed by an equally stellar band.
 The minimal choreography is enough to help the performers round out their characterizations and fill spaces between musical interludes without distracting from the songs themselves.

 The show has a roster of acclaimed singers who alternate performances.
 At the performance that was reviewed (in Vancouver), soprano Caitlin Wood, mezzo-soprano Georgia Bennett, tenor Caulin Moore, and baritone Adam Fisher took the stage.
 Wood, with her nightingale voice and elegant demeanour made for a quintessential Christine Daaé in excerpts from Phantom, including nailing those famous high notes in the title song.
 An operatic-trained singer, Wood’s performances of “Unexpected Song” from Song & Dance and “With One Look” from Sunset Boulevard offered rare experiences to hear these tunes performed with classical technique, as musical fans will likely be most familiar with these songs as sung Bernadette Peters, Patti LuPone, and Glenn Close.